Why Dr. Polly Watson Cares About Menopause!

 Insurance-driven medicine made me feel like I was clicking boxes for bean counters.
 I no longer felt like a healer.
 When I discovered functional medicine, my desire for learning was rekindled.
 This group of doctors weren’t grouchy and burnt out.
 They were hopeful and they were transforming the lives of their patients.
 Their energy was infectious.
 After a few years of trying different integrated and holistic medical organizations, I found the Institute for Functional Medicine.
 For two years I studied with IFM and became Certified in 2019.
 I am one of about 1000 providers in the US who has obtained this certification.

 In 2019 I left my job as an employed physician with a large organization and started Hormone Wellness MD.
 I started with no staff working out of a single room.
-Now we own our space and look forward to hosting group events after the pandemic has resolved.
+Since then, my staff has grown to a team of 5 and we’ve helped over 1,100 people on their health journey.

 Take The First Step On Your Journey Back To Health